Generative AI in Healthcare – Use Cases, Benefits, and Limitations

 3. Improves patient engagement

+Generative AI in healthcare is a boon in the healthcare industry as it actively engages with patients.
 These AI-powered chatbots monitor patients’ health-related metrics and provide on-demand information to them, send health reminders regularly, and answer their queries.

 Virtual Medical assistants provide 24*7 support to patients and effectively handle patient questions.